 I felt defeated before we even started.

-It wasn’t until we finally met our current occupational therapist (after four long months of searching and having disaster after disaster at OT gyms throughout the area) that we began to make progress.
-She not only feels comfortable working with an eleven year old boy, she enjoys it.
+It wasn’t until we finally met our current occupational therapist that we began to make progress.
+She not only feels comfortable working with an older boy, she enjoys it.

 He resisted going for three months.
 Three months of meltdowns, every single Thursday.

 Then, one day, it clicked.
 His therapist was super patient, never forcing him to do anything he felt uncomfortable with, always encouraging him that he knew his body best – when to push it and when to rest.

 She might be one of my favorite people ever.

 Sensory Processing Disorder – it’s real and it’s never too late